skaderli/WaveBreaking/README.rst

 Event tracking:
 ~~~~~~~~~~~

 Last but not least, the wave breaking module provides a routine to track events over time.
-Events, that overlap between two time steps receive the same label.
+Events that overlap between two time steps receive the same label.
 Again, it is suggested to filter the events first.
-This routine adds a label column to the events pandas.DataFrame.
+This routine adds a column "label" to the events pandas.DataFrame.

 .. code-block:: python